 Ward Cllr environmental enhancements were first distributed in 2023/24, unspent money carried forward into 2024/25 alongside added funds, and then again in 2025/26.
-This makes for a very untidy revenue budget.
-It is recommended that the funds remaining are set aside in ear-marked reserves for this purpose.
-Should the Council wish to increase this allocation, money will need to be moved from elsewhere, or the precept increased.
+This makes for a very untidy revenue budget, so my recommendation is that the funds remaining are set aside in ear-marked reserves.
+Should the Council wish to increase this allocation, it could be increased.
 This new reserve supports the Council's environmental aims and provides flexibility for Ward Cllr-led enhancement projects.